Simezu Documentation

 Simezu is designed for organizations building multiple connected applications that need shared identity across applications, consistent authorization decisions, centralized ownership and payment context, and cross-application session management.

-This documentation is for developers evaluating Simezu conceptually, contributors, and technical readers who want to understand the architecture and model.
+This documentation is for developers integrating with Simezu, contributors, and technical readers who want to understand the architecture and model.
+SIMEZU is currently for internal use; this documentation describes the architecture and integration model and does not share sensitive data, database schemas, or internal implementation details.

 System Boundaries